Do you need a Baby Room Monitor?

 to your baby's heart during pregnancy.

-At the doctor's they use specialised Doppler monitors to do this.
+At the doctor's they use specialized Doppler monitors to do this.
 But

 These are simply sound amplifiers - not Doppler monitors.